-- 6. The Contracting Parties agreed to continue the moratorium for 1992 on cod fishing by Contracting Parties in Division 3L outside the 200-mile Canadian Zone, in the continuation of the conservation measures for the purpose of the stock recuperation. - 7.
-Upon the presentation of the Standing Committee on Finance and Administration (STACFAD), the General Council adopted the Organization's budget and accounts for 1992. - 8.
-The new Standing Committee on Fishing Activities by non-Contracting Parties in the Regulatory Area (STACFAC), under the chairmanship of C. C. Southgate (EEC), examined important questions on the fishing by vessels of non-Contracting Parties and presented its report and recommendations to the General Council, which adopted further measures designed to curtail and eliminate such unregulated fishing in the Regulatory Area.
-The most important measures include; active diplomatic initiates individually and jointly, intensive effort from the office of the Executive Secretary in communication with non-Contracting Parties, improvement in statistical information on non-Contracting Parties catches and on imports of ground-fish species from non-Contracting Parties whose vessels fish in the NAFO Regulatory Area. - 9.
-The General Council endorsed the UN Resolution 45/197 on large-scale pelagic drift-net fishing and reconfirmed that such fishing is not presently practiced by NAFO Contracting Parties in the Convention Area. - 10.
+- The Contracting Parties agreed to continue the moratorium for 1992 on cod fishing by Contracting Parties in Division 3L outside the 200-mile 6.
+Canadian Zone, in the continuation of the conservation measures for the purpose of the stock recuperation. - Upon the presentation of the Standing Committee on Finance and 7.
+Administration (STACFAD), the General Council adopted the Organization's budget and accounts for 1992. - 8.
+The new Standing Committee on Fishing Activities by non-Contracting Parties in the Regulatory Area (STACFAC), under the chairmanship of Mr. C. C. Southgate (EEC), examined important questions on the fishing by vessels of non-member countries and presented its report and recommendations to the General Council, which adopted further measures designed to curtail and eliminate such unregulated fishing in the Regulatory Area.
+The most important measures include: active diplomatic initiatives individually and jointly, intensive effort from the office of the Executive Secretary in communication with non-Contracting Parties, improvement in statistical information on non-member catches and on imports of groundfish species from non-Contracting Parties whose vessels fish in the NAFO Regulatory Area. - 9.
+The General Council endorsed the UN Resolution 45/197 on large-scale pelagic driftnet fishing and reconfirmed that such fishing is not presently practiced by NAFO Contracting Parties in the Convention Area. - 10.
 Several elections took place for Chairmen and Vice-Chairmen of constituent and subsidiary bodies of the Organization, as follows:

-Chairman of the General Council, President of the Organization Vice-Chairman of the General Council Chairman of the Fisheries Commission Vice-Chairman of the Fisheries Commission Chairman of the Scientific Council Vice-Chairman of the Scientific Council
+Chairman of the General Council, President of the Organization - K. Yonezawa (Japan) Vice-Chairman of the General Council - P. Gullestad (Norway) Chairman of the Fisheries Commission - E. Wiseman (Canada) Vice-Chairman of the Fisheries Commission - P. Hillenkamp (EEC) Chairman of the Scientific Council - V. P. Serebryakov (USSR) Vice-Chairman of the Scientific Council H. Lassen (Denmark in respect of the Faroe Islands and Greenland) Chairperson of the Standing Committee on Finance and Administration (STACFAD) - D. Gill (Canada)

-Chairperson of the Standing Committee on Finance and Administration (STACFAD) Vice-Chairman of the Standing Committee on Finance and Administration (STACFAD) Chairman of the Standing Committee on International Control (STACTIC)
+Vice-Chairman of the Standing Committee on Finance and Administration (STACFAD)

+Chairman of the Standing Committee on International Control (STACTIC)